rieckpil/testing-spring-boot-applications-demystified/manuscript/02-sliced-testing-hydra.md

 ### Testing with Real Databases using Testcontainers

 H2 is great for quick tests, but it's not PostgreSQL.
-For database-specific features (like JSONB columns, full-text search, or specific SQL syntax), use Testcontainers:
+For database-specific features (like JSONB columns, full-text search, or specific SQL syntax), use Testcontainers.

+Set up the test class with Testcontainers:

 ```java
 @DataJpaTest